-Having a prioritized task list can improve time management by taking the guesswork out of deciding how to spend your time and where to direct your energy.
-If you sometimes feel overwhelmed by the number of things you need to do, check out these tips for prioritizing your tasks.
+Having a prioritized task list can improve time prioritization and time management by taking the guesswork out of deciding how to spend your time and where to direct your energy.
+If you sometimes feel overwhelmed by the number of things you need to do, check out these tips on prioritizing your work tasks.

 Commit to Your List